 This website is a fantastic resource for anyone who’d like to know more about the historical links between Norfolk and North America.
 You’ll find more information about people and places, as well resources which you can download for free in the ‘Things to Do’ section of the website.

 If you know of any connections between Norfolk and North America that are not featured on the site, please let us know!
-Contact the team at the 2nd Air Division Memorial Library on email@example.com or 01603 774747.
+Contact the team at the American Library (formerly the 2nd Air Division USAAF Memorial Library) on firstname.lastname@example.org .